elysium-suite/aeacus/README.md

 ## Tips and Tricks

-- On Linux, you can run `./aeacus configure` to launch GUI tool for configuring vulnerabilities
+- On Linux, you can run `./aeacus configure` to launch a GUI tool for configuring vulnerabilities

 ## Compiling